EthanNValencia/RaspPi/README.md

 # RaspPi
 This is my remote repository for my Raspberry Pi vehicle sensing system.
 The most current or on-going detection session will be in the run branch.
 Other branches will be documented sessions and will be numbered accordingly.

+About Vehicle Orientation
+If the vehicle is facing towards the right then this means the vehicle is entering the neighborhood.
+If the vheicle is facing towards the left then this means the vehicle is exiting the neighborhood.

 #### Branch: run
 The run branch is meant to be the most current or on-going data collection branch.
 This is the current data collection session.
 Status: Not Running.